Bias in Language Models: Beyond Trick Tests and Toward RUTEd Evaluation: Results

+For each of the three metrics, there is little correlation between the standard benchmarks and any of the RUTEd evaluations.
+This is summarized in \Cref{tab:standard_correlation}, which shows Spearman's rank correlations.
+The average of the nine correlations is 0.12 with minimum -0.39 and maximum 0.57.
+For none of the metrics or RUTEd evaluations are the correlations consistently positive.
+When correlation is negative, ranking models by the standard benchmark evaluation would result in an ordering that is inversely related to the ordering based on the RUTEd evaluation.

-We generated content and calculated metrics for models from two different families: Llama-2 and Flan-PaLM.
-In both cases we used the chat/instruction tuned versions.
-For Llama 2's chat-tuned models we evaluate 7, 13, and 70 billion parameters \cite{touvron2023llama} models, and for Flan-PaLM, we evaluate the XS, S, M, and L sizes \cite{chung2022scaling}.
-The results are shown in Figure \ref{fig:resultsfig}.
-Columns of the grid correspond to metric types (i.e., neutrality, skew, and stereotype), and rows correspond to contexts (i.e., decontextualized, bedtime stories, personas, and ESL).
+In \Cref{fig:results}, we display all 102 quantities.
+Columns of the grid correspond to metric types (i.e., neutrality, skew, and stereotype), and rows correspond to contexts (i.e., decontextualized, Bedtime Stories, personas, and ESL).

-Overall, the results confirm that the bias metrics that we computed are not measuring the same construct across different evaluation tasks.
-For example, among the Llama 2 models, for each metric type, we see that if we had used the decontextualized evaluation to select which of the model sizes is the least biased, this only would have corresponded with the optimal model in terms of a RUTEd evaluation as often as chance.
-Specifically, across all three decontextualized evaluations, the 13B model exhibited the least bias; across the neutrality metric, the 13B model only exhibited the least bias in one context, ESL; across the skew metric, the 13B model exhibited the least bias in one context, bedtime stories; and across the stereotype metric, the 13B model did not exhibit the least bias in any RUTEd context.

-Patterns are qualitatively similar in the Flan PaLM2 models.
-Notably, there is little concordance across RUTEd evaluations as well, suggesting little generalizability of bias measurements across generation tasks.
-Further, we find little evidence that the relationship between bias and scale is stable across different evaluations, even in these evaluations using the same metrics applied to the same type of bias (i.e. gender-occupation).
+There is little consistency in model performance for any of the three metrics, as indicated by the rank correlations.
+We can consider particular cases in which a decision-maker would use the standard benchmarks.
+Consider, for example, if one were using a standard benchmark to select the least biased of the three sizes of Llama-2 (blue).
+On each of the three neutrality metrics, the standard benchmark results (i.e., the top row) assert that the 13B model is the least biased.
+However, on the nine RUTEd evaluations, only three of them show the 13B model as the least biased---exactly as many as we would expect by random chance.

+A decision-maker may instead be selecting across all the models.
+For neutrality, the least biased is still Llama-2 13B.
+For skew, the least biased is Flan-PaLM L; note that for skew and stereotype, the values can be negative, and if some are, then still the lowest score (i.e., most negative score) is considered the least biased.
+For stereotype, the least biased is Flan-PaLM M. Among the nine RUTEd evaluations, none of them assert the same as the corresponding standard benchmark.
+If we selected models at random, we would be correct approximately one in seven times, as we are excluding GPT-4 and Mixtral for this comparison.